 These unexpected changes have left thousands of merchants abruptly stranded – without a same-day delivery fleet or service they can rely on to meet their customer needs.
 What’s more, the end customer is often unaware of the delivery company, which means that the responsibility falls on the merchant’s brand to deliver a consistent and delightful customer experience.

 At Bringg, we preempted this type of challenge.
 Putting all your eggs in one basket is a risky strategy for companies that need to deal with multiple partners.
-This is why we created an Elastic Logistics module which enables companies to connect to multiple third-party fleets or services so they’re never in a position in which they can’t meet customer demand.
+This is why we created a Delivery Hub which enables companies to connect to multiple third-party fleets or services so they’re never in a position in which they can’t meet customer demand.

 On the one hand, this has the major advantage that merchants can optimize costs by choosing the most suitable delivery option in real-time based on parameters such as availability, cost and physical proximity.
 On the other hand, if there’s a problem with one of their delivery partners, they can seamlessly switch to another one via Bringg without any downtime.